Margeli/AppVeyor/README.md

 <img src="WebPageAssets/captura10.png" alt="hi" class="inline">

-If the steps are followed correctly the build should be upload to Release page as a draft every time a commit is done in the project.
+If the steps are followed correctly the build should be uploaded to Release page as a draft every time a commit is done in the project.
 I recommend, as we said before, to export all the configuration to YAML format and upload to the repository to allow the modification directly from GitHub.

 <img src="WebPageAssets/captura11.png" alt="hi" class="inline">

-Another useful feature that AppVeyor provides is _Notification_, every time a built is done it will notificate through the channels that you prefer, the most common are Email, Slack..
+Another useful feature that AppVeyor provides is _Notification_, every time a built is done it will notificate it through the channels that you prefer, the most common are Email, Slack..
 There, you can select when it has to notificates you.
-Whether the built has been upload succesfully or it failed, or both.
+Whether the built has been upload successfully or it failed, or both.

 <img src="WebPageAssets/captura12.png" alt="hi" class="inline">